-If you fail to complete Test 3 on the scheduled date, you may complete an alternate Test 3 during a time that is convenient for the instructor.
+If you fail to complete Test 3 on the scheduled date, you may complete the alternate Test 3 during a time that is convenient for the instructor.
+Contact the instructor at the end of the semester to obtain alternate Test 3.
 Tests cannot be taken early.